RisqiRisfianda/Mandiri-Sekuritas---Data-Analyst-Technical-Test-Submission/README.md

 ## 🚀 How to Run the SQL Queries
 1. Open the Google BigQuery Console.
 2. Create a new dataset (if needed).
-3. Import the three tables using [Python](https://github.com/RisqiRisfianda/Mandiri-Sekuritas---Data-Analyst-Technical-Test-Submission/blob/main/Import_Big_CSV_to_BigQuery.ipynb) : 'users_data', 'cards_data', and 'transactions_data'.
+3. Import the three tables using [Google Colab](https://github.com/RisqiRisfianda/Mandiri-Sekuritas---Data-Analyst-Technical-Test-Submission/blob/main/Import_Big_CSV_to_BigQuery.ipynb) : 'users_data', 'cards_data', and 'transactions_data'.
 4. Open the .sql file.
 5. Copy and run the necessary queries.